 - Homeowners have the right to two (2) adjournments of the Sheriff Sale.
-Each adjournment is for two weeks.
+Each adjournment is for up to 30 days.

 - Once both adjournments have been used, a homeowner can still attempt to stop the sale by filing a Motion to Stay Sheriff Sale with the judge.

 Here is a link to the NJ Court’s form for a motion to Stay the Sheriff Sale:

 Learn more about the NJ Sheriff Sale process.

 Under What Circumstances Can I Stay a Sheriff Sale?